Sikandarabad, Gilgit–Baltistan

 Sikandarabad (سکندر آباد) is the headquarter of the Nagar District of Gilgit–Baltistan in Pakistan.
 It is also the headquarter of Nagar 2 tehsil.
 It is the first place in Nagar District for those entering from Gilgit district.
 Sikandarabad is located on the Karakoram Highway.
 The first view point of Rakaposhi is located in Sikanderabad which is across the Silk route of Budalas Valley to Khizerabad.
 Sikandarabad is a mountainous area in the Karakoram range".
 It is near the base camp of Rakaposhi mountain.
 Opposite Sikandarabad there are the great Himalaya range mountains.
 It contains many fruit trees and also vegetables, for example, cherry, apples, peach, apricot, potatoes, and maize.
 It also has dry fruits trees, for example, walnut, almond, and dry apricot.
 Sikandarabad Nagar is home to a population of approximately 5000 residents.

-Sikandarabad Nagar serves as the headquarters of the Nagar Valley district.
-The town plays host to several governmental and administrative offices, including DC Office, AS Office, SP Office, Police Station, Tehsil, Civil Cote, NADRA Office, Banazir Income Support Program and the District Headquarters (DHQ) hospital, which serves as a crucial healthcare facility catering to the medical needs of the local populace.
-Additionally, various other district administration offices are housed within Sikandarabad Nagar, facilitating the provision of public services to the residents of the Nagar Valley.